-High school graduates who can function in English and at least one other world language are equipped with knowledge and skills that will help them participate successfully in college, careers, the military, and a diverse global society.
+High school graduates who can communicate in English and at least one other world language are equipped with knowledge and skills that will help them participate successfully in college, careers, the military, and a diverse global society.
 The purpose is to:

-- Encourage the study of languages; - Certify the attainment of biliteracy; - Give employers insights into the skills of graduates; - Give universities an additional mechanism to identify strong candidates for admission and scholarship; - Prepare students with valuable 21st-century skills; - Recognize the value of foreign and native language instruction; and - Strengthen intergroup relationships and affirm the value of diversity.
+- Encourage the study of languages; - Certify the attainment of biliteracy; - Give employers insights into the skills of graduates; - Give universities an additional mechanism to identify strong candidates for admission and scholarship; - Prepare students with valuable 21st-century skills; - Recognize the value of foreign and native language instruction; and - Strengthen intergroup relationships, affirm the value of diversity, and honor the multiple cultures and languages of a community.